Upchurch: History

+It is probable that, although today the land is low-lying and marshy, it was once higher than it is today.

 Upchurch lay on a pre-Roman trackway; the many linking roads are the result of Roman occupation, which had built a community of ex-soldiers who wanted to settle in England.
 A Roman cemetery has been discovered here.
-There were also several Roman pottery works sited here.
-It is probable that, although today the land is low-lying and marshy, it was once higher than it is today.
+It is also the site of several Roman pottery works.
+A more recent pottery was established here in 1909 called the Upchurch Pottery.
+It became well known and could be found retailing through such outlets as Liberty & Co.
+It closed in 1963.